 The Company is a Non-UCITS retail scheme being a category of authorised scheme for the purposes of COLL 1.2.1R.
+It is not intended that the Company will be marketed outside of the UK.
 The Company is a UK AIF for the purposes of FUND and the UK AIFM regime.